CSE237SP2021/project-shoppingapp/README.md

 * What user stories were completed this iteration?
   * Users can add a product to the shopping cart.
   * Users can remove a product from the shopping cart.
+  * Users can search a product by its name.
   * Shop main page displays a list of products.
+  * The print functionality has been fixed for better command line user interface.
   * The shop menu page shows options for users: 1.
 Search Items 2.
 View items 3.
 View cart 0.
 Quit.<br>

 * What user stories do you intend to complete next iteration?